usaid-cs/yesterday-i-learned/random.md

 - "With [aplomb](https://www.google.ca/m?q=aplomb&client=ms-opera-mobile&channel=new&espv=1)" means "with confidence under demanding conditions".
 - [Primary Japanese pupils take their shoes off at school](http://www.ehow.com/about_6127367_do-students-shoes-off-school_.html?dmsp=manual) (and wear slippers instead) to establish an "equaliser" that make them feel it is their responsibility to clean the place up.
 - Typically, wealthier families produce the best looking offspring.
 This is most likely because the prettiest women are able to choose wealthy ([and](https://www.reddit.com/r/AskReddit/comments/2w124x/whats_the_least_politically_correct_fact_you_know/comp344), well, handsome, perhaps) husbands.
 Also, good nutrition and easy living let people's good-lookingness come out.
-- [Swordfish can be huge](http://cdni.wired.co.uk/620x620/s_v/Swordfish.jpg), but that is not a swordfish.
-That's a [marlin](http://en.wikipedia.org/wiki/Marlin).
 - Uncontrolled civilisation goes through [four repeating generations of viewmodels](http://www.generationmodel.eu/gentypmod): idealist (expansive growth) -> reactive (when idealists suddenly gain individuality) -> civic (when individuals split up and enjoy) -> adaptive (during a crisis of some sort)
 - [AK-74](http://www.diffen.com/difference/AK-47_vs_AK-74) has better recoil handling, shoots farther, and has less spread.
 For no reason, then, should it be produced less frequently than the AK-47.
 - On Walmart promoting bumping up the minimum wage: [Their "benevolence" allows them to lobby for higher minimum wages and push Mom-and-Pop retailers out of business without looking hypocritical.
 Longer-term the lack of competition helps their bottom-line.](https://www.reddit.com/r/business/comments/2wfpn6/walmart_gives_workers_a_raise_shares_drop/coqkovk/) - dt084